Shamrock Rovers Ladies F.C.: 1990s

 In the early 1990s Denis Power helped establish Castle Rovers FC, a women's football club founded by employees of the Irish civil service.
 Castle Rovers played in the Dublin Women's Soccer League and were league champions in 1995 and 1996.
 In 1996 they also won the FAI Women's Cup.
 In 1996 this club was taken over by Shamrock Rovers.
 With a team that included Olivia O'Toole, Rovers went on to become one of the leading Republic of Ireland women's football teams during the late 1990s and early 2000s, winning four successive Dublin Women's Soccer League and FAI Women's Cup "doubles" between 1998 and 2001.

 2002–03 UEFA Women's Cup

-After winning the 2001 FAI Women's Cup, Shamrock Rovers qualified for the 2002–03 UEFA Women's Cup.
-They played in Group 3, finishing third.
+2024

+Shamrock Rovers confirmed that 50% of their season ticket sales would be donated to Women's Aid.
+A charitable foundation that combats domestic abuse.

 Women's National League

 In 2011–12, together with Peamount United, Castlebar Celtic, Cork Women's FC, Raheny United and Wexford Youths, Rovers were founder members of the Women's National League (WNL).
 Rovers played just three seasons in the WNL.
 In both 2011–12 and 2012–13 they finished bottom of the league and at the end of the 2013–14 season they withdrew.